01 //Introduction to Cloud Misconfigurations

 According to Gartner, through 2025 99% of cloud security failures will be the customer's fault — primarily due to misconfigurations.
 The 2023 Verizon DBIR found that misconfiguration errors were involved in 21% of all breaches.
 A single public S3 bucket can expose millions of records, and an overly permissive IAM policy can give an attacker lateral movement across your entire AWS account.

-In this guide, you'll learn how to spot dangerous cloud storage exposures during code review, why IAM wildcard policies are as dangerous as SQL injection, how to review security group and firewall rules for network exposure, what to look for in Terraform and CloudFormation templates, how to detect missing encryption, logging, and compliance controls, and how real-world breaches like Capital One happened through misconfiguration.
+In this guide you'll learn how to spot dangerous cloud storage exposures during code review, why IAM wildcard policies are as dangerous as SQL injection, how to review security group and firewall rules for network exposure, what to look for in Terraform and CloudFormation templates, how to detect missing encryption, logging, and compliance controls, and how real-world breaches like Capital One happened through misconfiguration.

 Why are cloud misconfigurations fundamentally different from traditional application vulnerabilities?